William W. Bedsworth

-William W. Bedsworth (born November 21, 1947, in Long Beach, California) is an Associate Justice of the California Court of Appeal.
+William W. Bedsworth (born November 21, 1947, in Long Beach, California) was an Associate Justice of the California Court of Appeal from 1997-2024.

 Background

 Justice Bedsworth grew up in Gardena, California.
 He lives in Laguna Beach and is married to Kelly.
-He also has a 16-year-old daughter, Caitlin.
+He also has two daughters, a son, and five grandchildren.

 He graduated with a Bachelor of Arts Degree (cum laude) from Loyola Marymount University in 1968 and earned his Juris Doctor at the University of California, Berkeley (Boalt Hall School of Law) in 1971.
 He was admitted to the State Bar of California in January 1972.

 Legal career

-Bedsworth worked as a prosecutor in the Orange County District Attorney's Office (line deputy, felony trial deputy, appellate attorney, and managing attorney) as an Orange County deputy district attorney from 1972–1987.
+Bedsworth worked as a prosecutor in the Orange County District Attorney's Office (line deputy, felony trial deputy, appellate attorney, and managing attorney) as an Orange County deputy district attorney from 1972 to 1987.
 He handled cases in the California and United States Supreme Courts.
 He twice was elected President of the Association of Orange County Deputy District Attorneys and twice was elected to serve as a Director of the Board of the Orange County Bar Association.

 In 1986, he won election to an Orange County Superior Court seat; he was re-elected in 1992 and February 1997 (he was Orange County Superior Court judge, 1987–1997).
 He was assigned by California Supreme Court as temporary appellate justice from April to December 1994.

-On February 25, 1997, Governor Pete Wilson appointed him an associate justice of the California Court of Appeal for the Fourth District, Division 3 in Santa Ana, and he was confirmed to serve in that position from 1998 through 2010.
+On February 25, 1997, Governor Pete Wilson appointed him an associate justice of the California Court of Appeal for the Fourth District, Division 3 in Santa Ana, and he was elected to serve in that position in 1998, 2010, and 2022.
+During that time he was named the Franklin G. West Award winner (the highest award given by the Orange County Bar), and the California chapter of the American Board of Trial Advocates named their only judicial award after him.
+He was known for his LGBTQ+ rights opinion in 2000, and his opinions on civility deemed by a colleague to represent "The Holy Trinity of Civility Law."

-The Court of Appeal is the state intermediate appellate court in the State of California.
-It is divided into 6 appellate districts.
-Its published decisions are binding on the superior courts, and the Court of Appeal, in turn, is bound by decisions of the Supreme Court of California.
-Justice Bedsworth serves as a Justice in the Fourth District, Division Three, Court of Appeal in Santa Ana.
-The Division Three courthouse is located at 925 No. Spurgeon Street in Santa Ana and handles appeals from all of Orange County.
+He indicated that he would retire from the bench in November 2024, at age 77, after a 54-year legal career.
+As he leaves, he will collect a Distinguished Service Award, the highest recognition for a California state court judge, recently announced by the Judicial Council.
+In the event, he officially retired on October 22, 2024.